What Is a Savings Account? Here’s Why You Need One Today

 Savings accounts are federally insured for up to $250,000.
 This means that if a bank or credit union fails, your savings are federally insured by the FDIC or NCUA, respectively.
 Insured deposits make a savings account attractive for storing your excess cash.

-Other Types of Accounts Used by Savers
+Other Types of Saving Accounts

 Growing your money is simply a matter of deciding where to stash your cash.
 Here are some liquid short-term accounts that can help add money to your pocket.

-• Certifications of Deposits: Certificates of Deposits (CDs) are also a type of savings account offered by many banks and credit unions.
+• Certificates of Deposits (CDs) are also a type of savings account offered by many banks and credit unions.
 CDs offer investors the ability to save money at a fixed interest rate until a term date.
 There are over 7 types of CDs which you should consider.
 A critical difference between a CD and a savings account is that interest rates do not change for a CD.

-• Money Market Account: Money Market Accounts (MMAs) are savings products offered by banks and credit unions with many of the critical benefits of a savings account mashed with the core features of a checking account.
 MMAs generally offer higher interest rates than regular savings accounts.
 These accounts can come with debit cards, check writing, and withdrawals from ATMs (making access to funds convenient), but unlike a regular checking account, they limit the number of transactions you can make per month.
 MMAs usually have required minimum deposits and balances.

-Smart Money -> How Much Money to Keep in Your Savings Account
+Get Started: How Much Money to Keep in Your Savings Account

 Smart Summary

-Enter your name + email to subscribe for free.
+Enter your name and email to subscribe for free.

 By clicking on "Subscribe", you agree to Smart Money's Terms of Use and Privacy Policy.